The Flash: Bart Allen

 Bartholomew Henry "Bart" Allen II is the grandson of Barry Allen and his wife Iris.
 Bart suffered from accelerated aging and, as a result, was raised in a virtual reality machine until Iris took him back in time to get help from the then-current Flash, Wally West.
 With Wally's help, Bart's aging slowed, and he took the name Impulse.
-After he was shot in the knee by Deathstroke, Bart changed both his attitude and his costume, taking the mantle of Kid Flash.
+After Deathstroke shoots him in the knee, Bart changes both his attitude and his costume, taking the mantle of Kid Flash.
 During the events of Infinite Crisis, the Speed Force vanished, taking with it all the speedsters save Jay Garrick.
-Bart returned, four years older, and for a year claimed that he was depowered from the event.
+Bart returned, four years older, and for a year claimed that he lost his powers.
 However, the Speed Force had not disappeared completely, but had been absorbed into Bart's body; essentially, he now contained all of the Speed Force.

 Bart's costume as the Flash was a clone of his grandfather's, similarly stylized to Wally West's.
 Not long after taking the mantle of the Flash, Bart was killed by the Rogues in the thirteenth (and final) issue of The Flash: The Fastest Man Alive.
 However, he was later resurrected in the 31st century in Final Crisis: Legion of 3 Worlds #3 by Brainiac 5 to combat Superboy-Prime and the Legion of Super-Villains.
 Bart returned to the past and played a large role in The Flash: Rebirth.